IF SHIVAS HAD A BROTHER…

 Michael Murphy imagined his Golf In The Kingdom protagonist, and the Society’s namesake, Shivas Irons, as a wise and unassuming master teacher who guides his pupils to a nuanced understanding of their true nature using golf as the vehicle to explore inner and outer realms.

 If Michael’s muse had steered him to fuse humor and transformation, he might have given Shivas a younger brother, a globetrotting vagabond with an equally deep—but different—love for the game.
-Our new character might be on a quest to every corner of this planet to see its sights, meet its people and play its courses.
+Our new character might be on a quest to play in every corner of this planet, to see its sights, meet its people and play its courses.
 And, he’d favor caddying to support his adventures.

 Enter Lorne Duncan (“Duncan”) our real-life protagonist.
 Duncan is a lovely 60-year-old Canadian golfer who’s witnessed contemporary golf history from inside the ropes.
 For 40 years, he’s caddied on all tours, on all continents, while living a minimalistic lifestyle beautifully exemplified by the sandals he sports everywhere.
 Duncan gets our vote for the role of Shivas’ brother, his love of the game is so authentic, vital and without pretense.

-While here during a recent AT&T Pro Am at Pebble Beach where he caddied for young Matt Fitzpatrick, Duncan generously shared about his adventurous life with us.
+While here during this year's AT&T Pro Am at Pebble Beach where he caddied for young Matt Fitzpatrick, Duncan generously shared about his adventurous life with us.
 He was a treat to be with and to watch in action.

 Below is the first ‘installment’ of a book Duncan has yet to finish but may share with us over time.
 We hope you enjoy his honest tone and the stories that render a world we don’t see on TV.
 Oh, and don’t be fooled: Duncan is a fine caddie.